tashatsar/airflow_basics/README.md

 `docker ps` Show running docker containers

-`docker exec -it container_id /bin/bash` Execute the command /bin/bash in the container_id to get a shell session
+`docker exec -it container_id /bin/bash` Open a bash terminal in a container

 `docker stop <container_id>` Stop the container, ID can be found with `docker ps`